stanislav-chekmenev/my_site/content/posts/protein_discovery.md

 ###  Representations of a Protein Backbone

 {{< sidebysideleft src="/img/protein_discovery/gly_ala_gram_schmidt.png" alt="Glycine and alanine amino acids" caption="Two amino acids are linked together.
 GLY - glycine, ALA - alanine.
 The vectors formed by two atomic bonds (shown with arrows) are used in the Gram-Schmidt algorithm to construct the initial frames for each residue.
-A torsion angle $\psi$ is required for correct oxygen placement." >}}
+A torsion angle $\psi$ is required for correct oxygen placement." id="fig:protein-backbone" >}}
 A backbone consists of repeated  N&mdash;C$\_{\alpha}$&mdash;C&mdash;O four heavy atoms linked together in a chain, with each set corresponding to one amino acid (residue).
 C$\_{\alpha}$ atom of each residue, except for glycine (GLY), is attached to a side chain that varies for each amino acid and determines its distinct chemical properties.
 The geometry of the backbone is determined by mapping a set of idealized local coordinates, [N$^{\star}$, C$^{\star}_{\alpha}$, C$^{\star}$, O$^{\star}$] $\in \mathbb{R^3}$ centered at <br> C$\_{\alpha}^{\star}$=(0, 0, 0), to the actual position of each residue.
 This mapping is performed using a rigid transformation given by an action $x$ of the <em>special Euclidean group</em> $\text{SE}(3)$ defined by 3D rotations $R$ and translations $S$.
 In other words, an action $x^i$ generates backbone coordinates for a residue $i$:
 {{< /sidebysideleft >}}